-In 2021 and 2020, the Center received a grant with stipulations that these funds were available for the training and support of five, post 9/11 veterans to assist recovery from substance abuse, mental health challenges as well as obtain permanent housing, financial stability, and enhance independent living.
-The remaining balances of those grants for the years ending December 31, 2021 and 2020 was \$56,250 for both years.
+In 2022 and 2021, the Center received a grant with stipulations that these funds were available for the training and support of five, post 9/11 veterans to assist recovery from substance abuse, mental health challenges as well as obtain permanent housing, financial stability, and enhance independent living.
+The remaining balances of those grants for the years ending December 31, 2022 and 2021 was \$56,250 and \$56,250, respectively.

 In 2020, one of the Center's annual fundraiser events were cancelled due to COVID-19.
-The Donors allowed the Center to keep the funding for the 2021 fundraiser.
-The total balance of those donations for the years ending December 31, 2021 and 2020 was \$32,575 for both years.
+The donors allowed the Center to keep the funding for the 2021 fundraiser.
+The total balance of those donations for the years ending December 31, 2022 and 2021 was \$0 and \$32,575, respectively.